 The Heritage Complex is the starting point for the Clogher Bog Walk, a loop walk of 8km.
 The walk takes in the biodiversity of the flora of the bogland, which is a unique habitat for both common and rare protected species.

 The Clogher Bog Eco Walk is an 8km National Waymarked Loop Walk.
-It covers varying landscape of hedgerows, woodland and bogland and follows quite country lanes and bog tracks.
+It covers varying landscape of hedgerows, woodland and bogland and follows quiet country lanes and bog tracks.
 The terrain is flat and uneven (walking boots recommended.)

 Start from the village of Ballintubber just off the N84 Castlebar to Ballinrobe road.
 Approximately 100mtrs past the Ballintubber Abbey, which is located to your right, look out for the fingerpost sign pointing you in the direction to Clogher.
 Turn left and follow this road for approximately 4km.
 At the place where you find the Ray Prendergast GAA ground to your left, take the next left turning which is marked 'Newtown’ and 'Catford’.
 The Clogher Heritage Centre is approximately 1km down this road.